-Evaluation Criteria (40 marks)
+Evaluation Criteria (35 marks)

-- Present the community's health issues and the consensus health issue.
-Evaluate the effectiveness of already existing health action strategies, as well as, the appropriateness of the new strategies (7 marks). - Provide an analysis of the group's perspective concerning the impact of the contextual influences on their identified health issue and how this relates to critical social theory.
-(10 marks). - Apply feminist theory and ecofeminism as analytic tools to the group process and content of the discussion.
-Incorporate your ideas from the first assignment regarding application of the theories (13 marks). - Demonstrate trustworthiness of analysis by including how you validated your observations and interpretations: provide concrete examples by using quotes or explaining members' reactions.
-Reflect on how your presence influenced the group (7 marks). - Writing-punctuation, grammar, clarity/flow of thought, APA (3marks).
+- (5 marks) Present the community's health issues and the consensus health issue.
+Evaluate the effectiveness of already existing health action strategies, as well as, the appropriateness of the new strategies. - (8 marks) Discuss the links between your community's values/motivation and the consensus health issue. - (8 marks) Provide an analysis of the group's perspective concerning the impact of the contextual influences on their identified health issue and how this relates to critical social theory. - (8 marks) Apply community development theory (text p.
+136-Methods of Community Development), feminist theory, and ecofeminism as analytic tools to the group process and content of the discussion.
+Incorporate your ideas from the second assignment regarding application of the theories. - (3 marks) Demonstrate how you validated your observations and interpretations: provide concrete examples by using quotes or explaining members' reactions. - (3 marks) Writing-punctuation, grammar, clarity/flow of thought, APA.